 A school is only as good as its teachers.
 And that’s why Saint Isabella is a great school – we have great teachers!
 Consider the following:

 - Our teachers are experienced, averaging over twenty years of teaching experience, and many with over ten years teaching at Saint Isabella.

 - Many of our teachers have taught various grades during the course of their career, giving them a broader perspective on what and how students learn at different stages in their academic lives.

 - Our teachers are dynamic and can incorporate all students, regardless of learning style or ability, fully into the classroom experience.

 At Saint Isabella, we pride ourselves on providing our students with the latest technology to augment their educational experience.
 Technology is not an end to itself; rather, it is one means by which we teach our students.
-Every student, Kindergarten through Grade 8, has access to iPads and Apple laptops.
+Every student, Kindergarten through Grade 8, has access to iPads and Chromebooks.
 We also have a dedicated technology teacher to ensure our students know how to effectively utilize computers and educational software.
 Many of our classrooms have been retrofitted with Smart Boards, which are interactive white boards that allow teachers and students to make presentations incorporating a variety of technology from various teaching tools.
 All students have access to our iPad cart.
-Grades 6, 7 and 8 use their own iPads as part of their classroom experience.
+Grades 3-7 use Chromebooks in the classroom and Grade 8 uses their own iPads as part of their classroom experience.

 Saint Isabella provides tremendous educational value.

 The following tuition plan is in effect for the 2015-2016 school year.
 A non-refundable student registration fee is due each spring.
 Tuition is subject to incremental annual increases.